Prater’s 59-yard FG lifts Lions to 30-27 win over Washington

 Stafford finished 24 of 33 for 276 yards and threw three touchdown passes without a turnover for the first time this season.

 Smith made his first start since breaking his right leg in two places nearly two years ago and had career highs with 38 completions and 390 yards passing.
 The 36-year-old Smith helped Washington drive into Detroit territory four times in the first half.
-It scored just three points and had a punt, missed field goal and Terry McLaurin’s fumble.
+It made a field goal and had a punt, missed field goal and Terry McLaurin’s fumble on the possessions.

+“Way too much production, certainly, to go in with only three points,” Smith said.

 In the second half, Washington got into the end zone on 82- and 84-yard drives and had the ball midway through the fourth quarter down a touchdown.
 Rookie running back Antonio Gibson capped that with a short touchdown run and Washington pulled into a 24-24 tie.